hamjahb/resume/README.md

-# The resume of Hisham Aljahbli in HTML.
+# The resume of Hisham Aljahbli.

 ## How to view
+Simply click on this link https://hamjahb.github.io/resume/

+## To view Code
+click on git hub files or
-download the files and open index or arabic in a browser
+download the files and open index or arabic in any browser